cohesity/management-sdk-python/README.md

 ## <a name ="suggest"></a> Questions or Feedback :raised_hand:

 We would love to hear from you.
-Please send your questions and feedback to: *cohesity-api-sdks@cohesity.com*
+Please send your questions and feedback via Cohesity support portal: *https://www.cohesity.com/support/*